 Moreover, FENGSim offers tools for managing library dependencies, package management, and continuous integration and continuous deployment (CICD) processes, which include compiling, code merging, version control, testing, and deployment.
-The project also features interfaces for the integration of machinery and sensors, covering drivers, communication, and control applications.
+The project will also feature interfaces for the integration of machinery and sensors, covering drivers, communication, and control applications.
 Additionally, FENGSim includes a large language model (LLM) assistant, developed using open-source code and classical literature, to enhance user experience and support.

 To install FENGSim on Ubuntu 24.04: